“Hey Betz, the veggie-yums are going fast, could you make up some more plates, dear?” Lorraine called over her shoulder from the serving line.

 “You’ve got to try the Italian dressing,” the girl confided to her friend, who’d also scored a veggie-yum.
 Plates on trays, hands on either side of the trays, the two girls made the unsteady journey to one of the room’s circular tables, giggling at some inside joke.
 There had been no spills so far today.

-Betsy was happy that the school board had jumped onboard when the President reauthorized the visit the site Healthy and Hunger-Free Kids Act (HHFKA) back in 2010.
+Betsy was happy that the school board had jumped onboard when the President reauthorized the Healthy and Hunger-Free Kids Act (HHFKA) back in 2010.
 It had taken a while, but the junk food vending machines had been moved out and catering deals with fast-food restaurants rolled back.
 There had been some grumbling at first, but the healthy plates had slowly become a hit.
 Teachers reported that kids were more alert and better behaved since making the healthy nutritional changes.

 Betsy had switched to turkey wraps.
 She sliced a wrap in half at an angle.
 The two pieces were placed side by side with the angled cuts pointing upwards revealing the colorful layers of sliced turkey, tomato, lettuce, provolone, and whole wheat tortilla.
 A half dozen baby carrots and a small bunch of grapes completed the plate.